fatcookies/Titan-Assembler/README.md

 The assembly in the file "monitor.txt" is assembled, starting at address 0000, with 16 bytes printed per line.
 The addresses of the first byte of the line are given on the left.
 All values are printed in hexadecimal.
+"monitor.hex" will contain the similar output, just without the addresses.

 Android Assembler
 -----------------